rust-lang/rust/text/0000-cargo-workspace.md

   workspace = "../root"
   ```

+Projects like the compiler will likely need exhaustively explicit configuration.
+The `rust` repo conceptually has two workspaces, the standard library and the
+compiler, and these would need to be manually configured with
+`workspace.members` and `package.workspace` keys amongst all crates.

 ### Lockfile and override interactions

 One of the main features of a workspace is that only one `Cargo.lock` is